rchain/architecture-docs/execution_model/rhovm.rst

-The continuation :code:`P` in an environment where :code:`1` is substituted every occurance of :code:`Int`.
+The continuation :code:`P` is executed an environment where :code:`1` is substituted for every occurance of :code:`Int`.
 If no further processing is desired, the continuation :code:`P` is the null process :code:`0`.

 The above example depicts an alteration to local storage, but the monadic treatment of channels allows for much higher-level constructs.
-In addition to local storage, a channel may be bound to a network-wide advanced message queuing protocol (AMQP) or tcp/ip sockets, etc. For example, a node operator listening on a live data stream that is receiving transaction blocks:
+In addition to local storage, a channel, for example, may be bound to a network-address supported by an advanced message queuing protocol (AMQP).

-How are state configuration and bytecode differences stored? **Bytecode instructions are applied to the members of a key-value database.** We are required to apply the consensus algorithm when node operators have differing configurations for the same instance of RhoVM.
+A node operator listening on a live data stream that is receiving transaction blocks:

 ::